rossrobino/domco/apps/docs/src/server/content/migrate.md

 This section will show you how to server-side render an existing Vite/React single page application with domco.
 It will use the React template created when running `npm create vite`.

-You could also import the `html` and serve your single-page application without server-rendering.
+You could also import the `html` and serve your single-page application (SPA) without server-rendering, then create your backend in the same project as your SPA.

 ## Install